edfcbz/template/README.md

     * 2.1 - Total revenue in 2020 and other years **Http GET http://localhost:5000/analytics/<years>** replacing <year> with the desired year as:, 2019, 2020, 2021 etc</br>
     * 2.2 - The average revenue of orders made on a mobile device (smartphone or tablet) **Http GET http://localhost:5000/analytics/average/<device_type>** replacing <device> with the desired device as: tablet, desktop ou smartphone</br>
     * 2.3 - The average number of products per order **Http GET http://localhost:5000/analytics/average_product_order**</br>
-    * 2.4 - One route that returns all the statistics  **Http GET http://localhost:5000/analytics** Feature not finalized</br>
+    * 2.4 - One route that returns all the statistics  **Http GET http://localhost:5000/analytics** Obs.: Endpoint not finalized</br>

 * 3 - **Import</br>
     * 3.1 - Endpoint to importing Analytics data to database **Http GET http://localhost:5000/import**</br>